jesselix/study-notes/ops/operating-systems/ubuntu-installation.md

 apt upgrade
 ```

-## Swap
+## Swap file
 - Check if any swap file exist.
-If the followwing command returns empty, it means swap file doesn't exist.
+If the followwing command returns empty, it means it doesn't exist.
 ``` bash
 swapon -s
 ```